Hashwineey/STQD6324_Data_Management_Assignment02/README.md

 Then, the files were uploaded to HDFS
 ![HDFS Upload](https://github.com/user-attachments/assets/967ac06a-67bd-48e9-ab18-20417edf65f0)

 Lastly, the datasets were mapped to Hive tables that were created for these datasets.
+You may find the codes to create table in Hive in "Create_Hive_Table.txt" file.
 ![Hive_Table](https://github.com/user-attachments/assets/f0167863-2dc8-4dcc-92cf-6c58f6fe6837)

 ## Data Analysis and Data Visualization
+Once the datasets are uploaded to Hive, Jupyter Notebook was then connected to Hive to make Data Analysis and Data Visualization easier.